UCPHszf/Numerical-Optimization/README.md

-# KU NO 2022 Assignment 1
+# KU NO 2022 Assignments
-See `code/case_studies.ipynb` for details.